folkertdev/rust-rfcs/text/3720-labeled-match.md

 Join points are implemented in at least Haskell, Lean, Koka and Roc.
 None of these languages have explicit syntax for a user to write a join point: programmers know the rules the compiler uses to promote a binding to a join point, and write their code so that the optimization kicks in.
 This is similar to how these and other languages guarantee tail-call elimination if the code is structured a certain way.

-But, rust does not have problem (heap-allocated closure) or the constraint (nice algebraic rewriting properties) of the languages where this construct is used.
+But, rust does not have the problem (heap-allocated closure) or the constraint (nice algebraic rewriting properties) of the languages where this construct is used.
 Closures in rust are already cheap to create and stored on the stack.
 Mutation and constructs like loops with breaks make applying rewrite rules of the style used in functional compilers virtually impossible already.

 ## Safe GOTO